Dang District, Nepal: Transportation

 East West Highway —the main east–west highway across Nepal— follows Deukhuri Valley, passing Kalakate and Bhalubang bazar at the upper end and Lamahi downstream.
 From Bhalubang, branch roads lead up the Rapti River into Pyuthan and Rolpa Districts.
 From Lamahi there are roads north across the Dang Range to Ghorahi, and south over the Dudhwas to Koilabas, which used to be an international trade centre earlier.
 The East West highway which passes through the Lamahi joints the Banke district leading Kohalpur.
 Roads from Ghorahi lead to Rolpa district and the Swargadwari pilgrimage site.
 From Tulsipur a motorable road goes north into Salyan District.
 Nepal's second-longest bridge over Rapti river in Dang district connects Sisahaniya of Rapti Rural Municipality with Mahadeva of Gadawa Rural Municipality in the district.

 At Tarigaun, Dang Airport (IATA: DNP, ICAO: VNDG) has daily scheduled connection to Kathmandu in Nepal.

-Former Village Development Committees

-Prior to the restructuring of the district, Dang District consisted of the following municipalities and Village development committees: